CARTAvis/manual_source/source/analysis_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Shared region of interest enables practical image cube analysis through statistics, histogram, spectral profiler, and Stokes analysis widgets.
 These widgets contains an image dropdown menu and a region dropdown menu.
 The former allows users to select which loaded image cube to show its analytics.
 The latter allows users to select which region to show the region analytics.
 With the combination of the two menus, CARTA provides a flexible user interface to explore image data.

 As an example below, two image cubes representing 12CO 2-1 and 13CO 2-1 are matched spatially and spectrally.
 Three shared regions are created to highlight different features.
 Three spectral profiler widgets are placed to show different profiles.
 The top one shows the square region profile from 12CO 2-1.
 The middle one shows the polygon region profile of 13CO 2-1.
 The bottom one shows both 12CO 2-1 and 13CO 2-1 profiles from the square region.
-Please refer to the section :ref:`spectral_profiler` to learn how to plot *multiple* profiles in one spectral profler widget.
+Please refer to the section :ref:`spectral_profiler` to learn how to plot *multiple* profiles in one spectral profiler widget.
 In addition, one statistics widget is configured to show the statistics of 13CO 2-1 from the circle region.

 .. raw:: html